mozilla-services/GitHub-Audit/moz_scripts/README.rst

                 #.
 You'll now have a block of empty cells in columns B & C.
                     Select them, right click, and choose "Delete Cells" => "Shift Up".
                 #.
+Copy/Paste from column B to fill in the blanks in column A.
+                #.
 Columns A & B should now have the same text.
             #.
 If it is column B (fewer services or repositories in the latest
                 data):